Ballard Blocks Parking and Access Changes

 Project Overview

-The Seattle Department of Transportation (SDOT) is exploring adding 2-hour paid parking, new load zones, and disabled parking spaces in the Ballard Blocks area to make it easier for everyone to find a spot.
+The Seattle Department of Transportation (SDOT) plans to add new 2-hour paid parking, new load zones, and disabled parking spaces in the Ballard Blocks area to make it easier for everyone to find a spot.
 The Ballard Blocks area is a busy area with lots of demand for on-street parking.
 We want to better manage parking so that on-street parking is easier for visitors, customers, deliveries, and people with disabilities.

-SDOT would install the paid parking in late 2025.
-2-hour paid parking would be in effect Monday-Saturday from 8am to 8pm.
+SDOT will install the paid parking in January 2026.
+2-hour paid parking will be in effect Monday-Saturday from 8am to 8pm.
 Parking would be free on Sundays and City holidays.

 • Morning rates (8am-11am): $1/hour